Prisca Matimba Nyambe

 Judge Prisca Matimba Nyambe is a bold, remarkable, and inspiring example of legal brilliance.
 An admirable polyglot, apart from English she is fluent in Tonga, Soli, Nyanja, Bemba; with a working knowledge of French, Swahili, and Lozi.
 She has left her mark at home in Zambia and internationally by playing critical roles as a judge in novel courts in the pursuit of justice; working in private practice; and organizing and participating in conferences throughout Africa, Europe, and the United States on the rights of women and children, gender-based war crimes, human rights, and democracy.
 This piece attempts to give a glimpse into her life as a legal trailblazer.

-Judge Prisca Matimba Nyambe was born on December 31, 1951 in Zambia.
-She graduated with honours from the University of Zambia with a law degree in 1975.
+Judge Prisca Matimba Nyambe was born on December 31, 1951, in Zambia.
+She graduated with honors from the University of Zambia with a law degree in 1975.
 She was admitted as an advocate of the High Court of Zambia in 1978, and in 1982, she was admitted as an advocate of the High Court of Zimbabwe.
 Nyambe began her career as a Resident Magistrate in Kabwe, Zambia in 1978 and worked in this capacity until 1980.
 She advanced to the rank of Senior Magistrate and served on the bench in Harare and Gwelo, Zimbabwe from 1980 to 1984.
 Nyambe then transitioned to the advisory position of Legal Counsel to the Central Bank of Zambia and worked in this capacity from 1984 to 1992.
-She transitioned again and started work as a private legal practitioner from1992 to1996.
+She transitioned again and started work as a private legal practitioner from 1992 to 1996.

 Judge Nyambe’s legal career has included several political and societal appointments.
 She was appointed Council Member of the Law Association of Zambia and served from 1982 to 1994.
 In 1989, she was appointed by the Prime Minister of the Republic of Zambia as a member of the Parliamentary Fact-Finding Committee to investigate and report on discriminatory laws against women in government and state-owned enterprises.
 Championing the pursuit of democracy, she played a key role as founder and member of the Zambia Independent Monitoring Team (ZIMT), which monitored the multi-party Presidential and Parliamentary elections in 1991.